CODESPECT-security/.github/profile/README.md

 We guide you through every step of your journey, from the early stages of smart contract development to securing your entire infrastructure, ensuring your project is resilient and fully protected.

 - **Smart Contract Auditing:** We conduct thorough security assessments to identify vulnerabilities and ensure contracts function as intended across multiple blockchain platforms.
-- **Secure Design & Architecture Consultancy:** We provide strategic guidance to help teams build secure, scalable decentralized applications from inception.
+- **Secure Design & Architecture Consultancy:** We provide strategic guidance to help teams build secure, scalable, decentralised applications from inception.
 - **Tailored Cybersecurity Solutions:** Our team addresses traditional attack vectors like phishing and social engineering, enhancing the overall security of blockchain-based applications.

 With a focus on innovation and security, CODESPECT is your trusted partner at every stage of blockchain development.
 ---

-## 🛠️ Technologies We Specialize In
+## 🛠️ Technologies We Specialise In

 We leverage a range of technologies to provide top-notch security services: